Last updated: 13 December 2022

 People who subscribe to our newsletters

-We use a third party providers, Mailchimp, to deliver newsletters.
+We use a third party provider, Mailchimp, to deliver newsletters.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our newsletter.
 You can unsubscribe from any newsletter at any time.

-People who sign up to the Breakroom Site or fill out our surveys
+People who sign up to the Breakroom Site

 By using the Site, you agree to the collection and use of personal data in accordance with this policy.